Ramadan In Morocco: All you need to Know

 Here are some expected etiquettes that you need to be aware of when you plan to visit Morocco during Ramadan:

-Dressing modestly and respectfully when visiting Morocco during Ramadan, especially when travelling outside the tourists’ designated spaces, is imperative.
+Dressing modestly and respectfully when visiting Morocco during Ramadan, especially when traveling outside the tourists’ designated spaces, is imperative.

 Here are some of the outfit rules that you may need to be thoughtful about: